Skip to content

 chatto backup -c chatto.toml -o /mnt/backups/chatto-daily.tar.gz

 Use --encrypt to protect the backup archive with a passphrase.
-You’ll be prompted to enter and confirm the passphrase:
+For small self-hosted servers, also pass --include-keys so the archive is self-contained:

 Terminal window